artsy/artsy.github.io/_posts/2018-02-02-artsy-apogee.markdown

 <!-- more -->

 Running a sale on Artsy is no small feat.
 I mean, after all the contract negotiations you might think things get easier, but that's just the beginning of the work.
 All our auction partners have data in their own CMS systems, and they're all formatted slightly differently.
 We need to get the information for each lot in a sale into Artsy's CMS, and so a few years ago we built a batch-import app in Rails to do this (closed source, sorry).
-It works well, but expects data in a certain format.
+It works well, but expects data in a specific format.

 A lot of work is done by our Ops team to reformat spreadsheets they get from our partners to match the structure our batch import tool expects.
 All of our partners have different formats, and sales can include hundreds of lots.
 The reformatting process can take one person over a day, for large sales.